Distribution Algorithm

 Having a good and uniform pseudo-random function makes the distribution more even.
 However, this may require more computationally heavy generators.
 Currently, we are using a simple and fast algorithm, and it has proved more than sufficient for our needs.

 The distribution to distributors are done to create an even distribution between the nodes.
 The distributors are free to split the buckets further if the backend wants buckets to contain less data.
-They can not use less buckets than are needed for distribution though.
+They can not use fewer buckets than are needed for distribution though.
 By using a minimum amount of buckets for distribution, the distributors have more freedom to control sizes of buckets.

 Distribution waste